Infant feeding

 This helps protect your baby from illness and infections.

-We can offer and signpost you to many types of breastfeeding help across Leeds:
+We can offer and signpost you to many types of feeding help across Leeds:

 Preparation for birth and beyond (PBB)